City-of-Bloomington/example-playbooks/README.md

     ansible apache -m command -a "/bin/echo hello sammy"

-the above steps are also outlined in this guide:
+The above steps are also outlined in this guide:

 https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-an-ubuntu-12-04-vps